bgailleton/CHONK/README.md

 Repository accompanying the publication in GMD [see paper](https://gmd.copernicus.org/articles/17/71/2024/).
 It contains the code used to run the simulations and generate the data behind the figures.

-Update 2025 : I am still using this code here and there, but I am re-implementing the main feature in my new code base [`scabbard`](https://github.com/bgailleton/scabbard/tree/main)
+Update 2025 : This code is still used for lake processing in LEMs, note that I am re-implementing the main feature in my new code base [`scabbard`](https://github.com/bgailleton/scabbard/tree/main)

 #### What IS this code?
  A sandbox experimental Landscape Evolution Model developed to test a method crossing cellular automata and graph theory in given scenarios described in the companion paper.